DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/wrapperAttr.md

 ---

-The code above specifies the `id` and `class` attributes for the wrapper element and produces the markup similar to this:
+The code above specifies the `id` and `class` attributes for the wrapper element and produces markup similar to this:

     <!--HTML--><body>
         <!-- The following is the wrapper element. -->